Emeenent14/junn-ecommerce/README.md

-# Zella
+# Junn

-Zella is an e-commerce web application built with [Next.js](https://nextjs.org/) and styled using [Tailwind CSS](https://tailwindcss.com/).
+Junn is an e-commerce web application built with [Next.js](https://nextjs.org/) and styled using [Tailwind CSS](https://tailwindcss.com/).
 It uses [Zustand](https://github.com/pmndrs/zustand) for state management, providing a seamless shopping experience with features like browsing products, managing a shopping cart, and checking out.If you like it please give it a star :)

 ## Table of Contents
 - [Demo](#demo)